-Obasanjo, Atiku, no match for Buhari, Says APC Deputy Spokesman - Vanguard News
+Obasanjo, Atiku, no match for Buhari, says APC deputy spokesman - Vanguard News

 The APC Deputy Spokesman stated that soon after his declaration Obasanjo made a volte-face and announced he had forgiven Atiku and that he had decided to also support his presidential aspiration.

-According to him, Obasanjo’s message to Nigerians therefore was that his former deputy, whom he had accused of various acts of corruption had suddenly become clean, credible and prepared to lead Nigeria.
+According to him, Obasanjo’s message to Nigerians was that his former deputy, who he had accused of various acts of corruption had suddenly become clean, credible and prepared to lead Nigeria.

 Nabena also faulted the integrity and nationalistic image being brandied by the PDP’s 2019 vice presidential candidate, Mr. Peter Obi, describing him as double-faced and pretentious.

-According to him, many world-class shopping malls owned by Mr. Peter Obi has been springing up in various cities in Nigeria soon after he left office as Anambra State Governor.
+According to him, many world-class shopping malls owned by Mr. Peter Obi had been springing up in various cities in Nigeria soon after he left office as Anambra State governor.

-“Nigerians cannot be deceived, we have seen them all – Presidential Library, Bells and American University of Nigeria, Breweries and Shopping Malls, all established with largely public funds but privately owned by public officers”.
+According to him; “Nigerians cannot be deceived, we have seen them all – Presidential Library, Bells and American University of Nigeria, Breweries and Shopping Malls, all established with largely public funds but privately owned by public officers.”

 “Muhammadu Buhari is definitely different from the double-faced candidates seeking election,” he said.